 The Patriot 2000 R stars Mel Gibson.
 If you don’t mind violence, this is a fantastic look at the Revolutionary War in the southern colonies.
 Gibson’s character is loosely based upon Frances Marion, a military leader in South Carolina.
 It’s also available on Prime.
 (There’s another film from 1999 with the same name starring Steven Segall–that’s not the one you want).

 The Broken Chain 1993 NR starring Pierce Brosnan.
 If you can find a copy of this movie, I highly recommend it.
 (We have the old VHS version.)
 If you don’t have a VHS player, try searching online (YouTube) for a streaming version.
 This movie is about two Iroquois brothers who end up on opposite sides of the conflict.
-One of the few movies (Dances with Wolves is another) that tells the story from the perspective of the Native Americans, who were trying to hold onto their way of life.
+One of the few movies that tell the story from the perspective of the Native Americans, who were trying to hold onto their way of life.